NVIDIA/spark-rapids-ml/jvm/README.md

   from [this site](https://urm.nvidia.com/artifactory/sw-spark-maven-local/org/apache/spark/4.1.0-SNAPSHOT/)

   Extract the archive and set the `SPARK_HOME` environment variable to point to the Spark directory.

+- Compile the Spark Rapids ML Connect Plugin

+  To compile the plugin, run the following command:

+    ``` shell
+    mvn clean package -DskipTests
+    ```

+  if you would like to compile the plugin and run the unit tests, run the following command:

+    ``` shell
+    export PYSPARK_PYTHON=YOUR_PYTHON_PATH_WITH_SPARK_RAPIDS_ML
+    mvn clean package
+    ```

+  After compilation, the latest JAR file, `com.nvidia.rapids.ml-<LATEST_VERSION>.jar`, will be available in the `target` directory.

 - Install PySpark Connect Client